 Tax on transportation means

-The tax on transportation means in Romania is paid by any person that owns a mean of transportation.
-The tax rate varies from 8 RON to 290 RON depending on the cylindrical capacity of each vehicle, for each 200 cm3 or a fraction thereof.
+The tax rate varies from RON 8 to RON 290 depending on the cylindrical capacity of each vehicle, for each 200 cm3 or a fraction thereof.

 The tax on transportation means is paid annually in two equal instalments, until March 31st and September 30th.